-How do we reconcile this?
-Isn’t Jesus the Prince of Peace (Isaiah 9:6-7)?
+How do we reconcile these words from Jesus?
+Isn’t He the Prince of Peace (Isaiah 9:6-7)?

-This is super important isn’t it?
-And it’s a hard thing to wrestle with.
+This is a hard thing to wrestle with.
 Those that God is pleased with.

-But the end of the matter is what God’s word tells us from start to finish.
-There are the sheep and the goats, there the narrow way that leads to life and there is the wide road that leads to destruction.
+The end of the matter is what God’s word tells us from start to finish.
+There are the sheep and there are the goats.
+There is the narrow way that leads to life and the wide road that leads to destruction.
 There is belief and there is unbelief.

-It is God’s word that offends our loved ones, our friends, our family.
-Those we meet at work, those in the street, even some in our churches.
+And so it is to be God’s word that offends our loved ones, our friends, our family.
+Those we meet at work, those in the street, even those in our churches.

-It is the Word of God that in turn must be on our lips and in our hearts and minds.
+And in turn it is the word of God that must be on our lips and in our hearts and minds.

 But it is a sword.